GeoJavaPython/hello-world2/README.md

 # hello-world2!!
-This i the new readme
+This is the new readme

 Just another repository

 This is a test project